anodyne/nova/README.md

 Last Update
 -----------
-15 March 2010
+16 March 2010

 Latest Updates
 --------------
-* updated the archive model with methods for pulling characters, positions and departments
-* updated the archive controller to handle displaying characters from the SMS data
+* fixed potential bug where nova could look for array indices that wouldn't exist
-* updated the archive controller to handle displaying departments from the SMS data
+* updated the install controller to log any XML-RPC errors
-* updated the archive controller to handle displaying positions from the SMS data
+* updated the update controller to log any XML-RPC errors
-* updated the posts model to count posts based on users not on characters (prevents padding stats)
-* updated character linking to use quick search on the NPCs tab
-* updated write/missionpost to allow a user to select multiple characters of theirs for a post (#59)
-* updated write/missionpost to simplify the UI a little bit
-* updated the language files
-* updated the upgrade process to pull over last post information as well
+* updated the upgrade controller to log any XML-RPC errors
-* updated the install data
-* updated the pulsar skin
-* added the archive_characters view file
-* added the archive_departments view file
-* added the archive_positions view file
-* added the 0.9.8 update file
-* added the redeye skin
-* fixed bug where user IDs were duplicated on multi-author posts allowing a user to pad their stats

 Changes in 0.9.8
 ----------------